EmbeddedSystemClass/New-GPS-Additions/README.md

 Date 2016.09.17

->>>>Branch gtgps-9 - This update and new commit contains the latest updates involving changes to config.mk.
-This code change corrected an error that crept in 2016.07.10 Branch gtgps-7 and affected the subsequent Branches gtgps-8 and gtgps-9 prior to this update.
-The error caused the GTGPS deck driver not to enumerated.
+>>>>Branch gtgps-9 - This update and new commit contains the latest updates for the Titan-2 GlobalTop GNSS receiver involving changes to config.mk.
+This code change corrected an error that crept in 2016.07.10 Branch gtgps-7 and affected the subsequent
+Branches gtgps-8 and gtgps-9 prior to this update.
+The uncorrected error caused the GTGPS deck driver not to enumerated.

 Date 2016.07.16